Editor's Note: This post is brought to you in partnership with MovingWorlds.org.

 Volunteering Your Skills is Good for You and Good for the World

-According to the United Nations, volunteers are recognized as important contributes to the field of global development.
+According to the United Nations, volunteers are recognized as important contributors to the field of global development.

 Find a Partner, Not Just a Volunteer Project